 Your attorney may have taken the action, but you are the one that gets the blame and you are one that has to suffer the consequences, not your attorney.
 Remember, your attorney works for you.
 You don’t work for him.
-If he insists on being aggressive and escalating the conflict, let him go.
+If he insists on being too aggressive and escalating the conflict, you may need to let him go.

 The quality of your relationship with the other person is very important.
 This is especially true if you have children.
 So keep your focus on the long term and look for factors other than money.
 It may be more important to have a good relationship than a bigger bank account.
 At the same time, you don't want to sell your soul to make someone happy.
 That won't work either.

 Are you having a difficult time?

 Would you like to end the conflict, heal the hurt, and restore your inner peace?
 Would you like to heal your relationship?
 You can.
 The best way to do this is to work directly with Bill Ferguson.
 Give us a call.
 We can talk about your situation and create a plan of action.